Sister City since 2008.

 * In the late 1950's Woolworth heiress Barbara Hutton built an extravagant Japanese style palace on 30 acres in Cuernavaca.
 Designed by Japanese artist and architects and surrounded by Japanese gardens, the mansion was converted to a hotel and resort.
 It now operates under the name Camino Real Sumiya.

 * Not far from the city are volcanoes towering 20,000 feet above the valley.
 Archeological digs atop these mountains have traced artifacts dating to pre-Columbian era and the sites allow for compelling excursions into the history of the Morelos region.

 * Counter-culture leader of the so-called psychedelic movement, Timothy Leary, was reported to have first tried psilocybin mushrooms while on vacation in Cuernavaca circa 1960.

 * Cuernavaca remains a celebrated vacation destination for people around the world having attracted a large number of expatriates.
 All manner of former diplomats, actors, business executives, and government officials make up the pool of foreign retirees living in the area.
 Nonetheless, the city draws a good number of young people and students from other countries who come to visit and study here.

 * In 1957, "Our Cabana Center" was opened at Cuernavaca by the World Association of Girl Scouts and Girl Scout Guides.

 Why is it a sister city?

-*Cuernavaca shares with Minneapolis a rich history, a similar climate, a strong devotion to advanced education, and a serious appreciation of the arts.
+*Cuernavaca shares with Minneapolis a rich history, longstanding educational connections, and a serious appreciation of the arts.